ttscoff/na_gem/README.md

     na [global options] tagged [command options] TAG [VALUE]

 DESCRIPTION
     Finds actions with tags matching the arguments.
-An action is shown if it   contains any of the tags listed.
-Add a + before a tag to make it required,   e.g. `na tagged feature +maybe`
+An action is shown if it              contains all of the tags listed.
+Add a + before a tag to make it required              and others optional.
+You can specify values using TAG=VALUE pairs.
+Use <, >, and = for numeric comparisons, and *=, ^=, and $= for text comparisons.
+Date comparisons use natural language (`na tagged "due<=today"`) and              are detected automatically.

 COMMAND OPTIONS
     -d, --depth=DEPTH                      - Recurse to depth (default: 1)
+    --in=TODO_PATH                         - Show actions from a specific todo file in history (default: none) -o, --or                               - Combine tags with OR, displaying actions matching ANY of the tags --proj, --project=PROJECT[/SUBPROJECT] - Show actions from a specific project (default: none) -v, --invert                           - Show actions not matching tags

 EXAMPLES

     # Show all actions tagged @maybe
-    na tagged +maybe
+    na tagged maybe

     # Show all actions tagged @feature and @idea, recurse 3 levels
     na tagged -d 3 feature idea

+    # Show actions with @priority(4) or @priority(5)
+    na tagged priority>=4
 ```

 ### Configuration